 A backup through the standard Heroku PostgreSQL backups will be done.

-Pushing via a git force push to Heroku to overwrite whatever was in the repository before.
+git push --force to Heroku to overwrite whatever was in the repository before.
 This is handy for deploying to your staging application as you may have pushed something to give it a try but haven’t reverted.
-You should never enable this in production.
+You should never enable this for your production application.

 Runs Rails migrations for your application.

 Copies the postgres database from another app into this applications database.
 For example you are pushing to staging and want to run the migrations with production data.
 You can restore the production db into your staging application to have it accessible for your migrations.
 It will use the pgbackups add-on to do this.

 How to connect to the databases